 Both videos comment on women’s rights.
 “Papi酱”’s video uses the method of teasing and posing rhetorical questions in order to emphasize her perspective of women’s rights and the current problems that exist in a society that stereotypes woman, deliberately putting forward questions, and then asking them.
 The effective use of questions can attract attention and enlighten thinking; it helps to have a clear hierarchy and a compact structure, and to highlight some content so that the video has conflicts and changes.
 However, PSA uses a different method of expression.
 The director lets the audience become the ones who are involved in the video.
 The people in the video will ask questions to the audience, and this will let them feel more engage in the video.
 The audience will be addressed in first person, and will face all the questions from friends, families and so on.
 The video uses an inclusive way to structure the whole video, making the whole concept more reasonable and understandable.

 The result was not what the researcher expected (See in Raw Data at the end of the article).
 While the internet celebrity is only making a moral values video, using methods usually found in public relations, the public service announcement is the real one which is really trying to communicate a moral issue to the audience.
 However, the data shown in previous studies seems to be even.
 Some of the questions show that even some of the students think the internet celebrity’s video is more convincing than the public service announcement.
 Internet celebrity videos do have an advantage in their number followers, which is way more than the followers of public service announcements.
 This means that their number of viewers will automatically be larger than for the PSA.
 In this case, “Papi酱” is an internet celebrity who is famous by her humor.
 The audience might never have seen “Papi酱” be serious before, so they also are being serious in this situation.
 The data was not affected by grouping and watching the videos in different orders.
 However, among the other students who all knew “Papi酱” before watching the videos, there is one student who does not know this internet celebrity.
 So the researcher carefully looked at his data and found out he preferred the PSAs.
 There might be muti-factor to cause this situation happen.
 It might be that this student just personally prefers PSAs just like other students in the group who knows “Papi酱” before, or the other students are being affected by “Papi酱” already.
 The researcher asked this particular student again why does he like PSAs more than “Papi酱’’’s video, the answer was simple he feels like “PSAs is more serious than ‘Papi酱’’s video, or ‘Papi酱’’s video is using a humorous way to express the idea of Women Right, it just feels like people cannot be serious about it”.
-There are some factors of personality effect, but more importantly, other students who know “Papi酱” before also agree with his opinion.
+There are some effect of personality effect, but more importantly, other students who know “Papi酱” before also agree with his opinion.

 Some factors that might affect the results need to be mentioned.
 The seven high school students are from the same high school, but from different grade levels, while the other is a college student who did not graduate from the high school that the seven students came from.
 The students are not watching the video together, but independently at different times, places and moods.
 But, they all are watched on the same day.
 All the students are single without any boyfriends or girlfriends.
 The students from high school have known each other well, but are not closely related, and the college student is not familiar with the high school students.

 There are multiple factors that can cause a video being viewed by the audience to be persuasive.
 The audience might just not be interested, or they may follow the person who made video and just simply watch every single video they have posted.
 In this experiment, whether the person knew “Papi酱” before or not is a determining factor.
-The people who did not know “Papi酱” before actually prefer PSAs more than the people who did know her before.
+The people who did not know “Papi酱” before actually prefer PSAs more than the people who know her before.
 As the experimental data shows, the influence an internet celebrity has over their audience is great, which actually can diminish the effect on people who view a PSA.
 Still, we need more research data on the comparison between people who knew “Papi酱” before and those who did not, in different age levels.
 In this case, the experiment shows that the effect and influence of both internet celebrity and PSA videos are the same.
 But we still need more data to continue the further experiment.
-In the reality, more audience will watch “Papi酱”’s video more than PSA’s, but as the the experiment results shows, government should rely on internet celebrity more on spreading positive value since most of the internet celebrities have more fans and more numbers of viewers watch their video.
+In the reality, more audience will watch “Papi酱”’s video more than PSA’s, but as the experiment results show, the government should rely on internet celebrity more on spreading positive value since most of the internet celebrities have more fans and more numbers of viewers watch their video.
 However, some of the people cannot accepted the way that the internet celerity to spread positive value.
-The internet celebrity should be more careful or more serious about all the values that he or she wants to tell in the video, or the government should restrain some of the video’s format.
+The internet celebrity should be more careful or more serious about all the values that he or she wants to tell in the video, or the government should restrict some of the video’s format.

 Special Thanks to Professor Francis Steen to teach me the basic knowledge of media and communication, to Ms. Li for helping me correcting the essay and giving some advice on brainstorming the topic and context, to Mr. Xie helping me to give advice on how to use the correct format and context to write the right APA format essay, and to Mr. White helping me for advice on English writing.